Tim Willoughby: Club and state rowing

 Born in Adelaide, South Australia in 1954, Willoughby first began to show promise as a rower whilst at St Mark's College at the University of Adelaide, where he was a boat captain in the Adelaide University Boat Club.

 Willoughby was first selected to represent South Australia in the 1975 senior men's eight which contested the King's Cup at the Interstate Regatta.
 He made a total of nine King's Cup appearances for South Australia between 1975 and 1984.
 That was a golden period for South Australian heavyweight men's rowing and their eights won the title in 1981, 1982 and 1983; and placed second in 1975, 1977, 1979 and 1984.

 From 1980 to 1983 in Adelaide University colours he contested the national coxed or coxless four titles each year at the Australian Rowing Championships.
-In 1980, 1982 & 1983 he also raced for the coxless pair title and he won those national championships in 1982 & 83.
+In 1980, 1982 and 1983 he also raced for the coxless pair title and he won those national championships in 1982 and 83.